Looking for more guidance?

 - Eligibility.
 To receive funds from Direct Parent PLUS loans, students must be enrolled at least half-time in a degree-seeking program.
 Depending on the lender, private loans can cover costs for a variety of students, including those seeking licensure or certification and those enrolled less than half-time.

 - Repayment terms.
 Parent PLUS loans offer a standard 10-year repayment plan.
-Repayment terms for private student loan typically range from 15 to 25 years.
+Other repayment options are available via the federal loan servicing, including an extended repayment plan and an Income Contingent Repayment plan.
+Repayment terms for private student loan typically range from 15 to 25 years based on the balance and the lender’s guidelines.

 Private loans and Direct Parent PLUS loans can both help you pay for college, but they have different features and benefits.
 Make sure to consider these and other options carefully as you and your child work to fund their education.